edahelsinki/xiplot/docs/user_guide/plugin.md

 # Plugin documentation

+&chi;iplot supports plugins for extending the functionality.
+Plugins works in both the local server version and the WASM version.

+## Install plugins for the local server version

+1. Install the plugins in the same Python environment as &chi;iplot (e.g. using `pip install ...`).
+2. Restart the &chi;iplot server (if it is running).

+## Install plugins for the WASM version

+1. Go to the "Plugins" tab.
+2. Write the name of the plugin, or select one from the list.
+3. Click "Install" and wait for the installation to complete.
+4. Click the "Reload &chi;iplot" button to load all new plugins.

+# Create plugins

-Check out the example plugin package [`test_plugin`](../../test_plugin/) for getting a better grasp of creating your own plugin packages.
+Check out the [`test_plugin`](../../test_plugin/) or [filetypes plugin](../../plugin_xiplot_filetypes) for getting a better grasp of creating your own plugin packages.
+Below are instructions for creating different types of plugins.

-## Package: Read unsupported file extension
+## Read unsupported file extension

 A plugin package for reading data file with unsupported extensions. ([example](../../test_plugin/xiplot_test_plugin/__init__.py#L5-L10))